arjunmukherjee/principles/README.md

 	- **Estimation** : with time we get better at it as a team
 		- Try and plant a seed estimation from a previous sprint during estimation of new stories
 	- Dedicate time to conduct a productive **Retrospective**, do not let it devolve into an hour of venting
-	- **Pair**: It is a great way to reduce the bad aspects of code ownership ("That's not my code, it's his"), and a great way to spread knowledge among members of the team.
+	- **Pair**: It is a great way to reduce the bad aspects of code ownership ("That's not my code, it's his/her"), and a great way to spread knowledge among members of the team.
+12. **Don't fear** failure, i.e. don't be afraid to break things..
+Caveat: as long as you learn from from every such instance.
-12. Boy scout rule, DRY, KISS, SRP
+13. Boy scout rule, DRY, KISS, SRP